inivekin/abosa/abosa.typ

 if something's wrong, it must be me.
 There must be better things tae try than loop on an apology.
-This logic o machinery
+But logic o machinery
-thinks what tae do, nae why tae be, an executes inputs only, wi lack o teleology. alike cancers which only grow wi sole concern tae spread its blight, a perfect reproduction o assumptions faulty owersight.
+thinks what tae do, nae why tae be, an executes inputs only, wi lack o teleology.
+Alike cancers which only grow
+wi sole concern tae spread its blight, a perfect reproduction o assumptions faulty owersight.